Joe Bach: College career

-As a senior at Notre Dame, he was a lineman on the 1924 national title team — the first Irish team to win a championship, and had a pivotal role in Notre Dame's first Rose Bowl trip in January 1925.
+After his graduation in 1919, Bach enrolled at the University of Notre Dame.
+While there, he continue to pursue athletics.
+As a senior, he was a lineman on the 1924 national title team — the first Irish team to win a championship, and had a pivotal role in Notre Dame's first Rose Bowl trip in January 1925.
 Famous for the Four Horsemen backfield, the line that blocked for them was known as "The Seven Mules."